Ifletcher668/portfolio_old/api/README.md

-# Strapi application
+# A Strapi Built CMS

-A quick description of your strapi application
+A Content Management Service I build and maintain to write and organize my blogs and poetry.